Back to Delaware

 What This Bill Does

-• Requires health-care practitioners to offer an ultrasound and auscultation of fetal heart tone services before terminating a human pregnancy.
+• This Act requires a health-care practitioner to offer a patient ultrasound imaging and auscultation of fetal heart tone services before terminating a human pregnancy.

-• Allows patients to choose not to view the ultrasound image or listen to the fetal heart tone.
+• The patient is free to choose not to view the ultrasound or listen to the auscultation of fetal heart tone.

 Limits and Unknowns